MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-addin/user-guide/set-option-automatically-track-incoming-outlook-email.md

 ---
-title: "Set an option to automatically track incoming Outlook email in Dynamics 365 for Outlook | MicrosoftDocs" ms.custom: "" ms.date: 01/11/2016 ms.reviewer: ""
+title: "Set an option to automatically track incoming Outlook email in Dynamics 365 for Customer Engagement for Outlook | MicrosoftDocs" ms.custom: "" ms.date: 01/11/2016 ms.reviewer: ""